acornejo/kilobot-labs/README.md

 The algorithm is very simple.
 The root robot starts with a gradient value of zero, and every other robots starts with the maximum gradient value (for simplicity, think of this value as being infinity).

-In the message transmission callback, a robot sends NO message if it has the maximum gradient value, and otherwise it sends a message containing its current gradient value.
+In the message transmission callback, a robot sends NO message (simply do `return '\0'` in the transmission calback) if it has the maximum gradient value, and otherwise it sends a message containing its current gradient value.
 In the message reception callback, if a robot receives a message with gradient value `V` then it updates its own gradient value to `gradient_value = min(gradient_value,V+1)`.
 Finally, in the main program loop robots choose the color of their LED based on their gradient value.